European-XFEL/Karabo/doc/howto/widget.rst

         alias = "My cool widget" # this is shown in the context menu

-Upon initialization, the factory gets two parameters: *box*, which is a :class:`~schema.Box`, containing all the details of the value to be shown, including the value itself.
+Upon initialization, the factory gets two parameters: *box*, which is a :class:`~karabo_gui.schema.Box`, containing all the details of the value to be shown, including the value itself.
 The other parameter is *parent*.
 The initilization is supposed to create a Qt widget by the name *widget*, with *parent* as its parent::